mohtashim-khan/JavaSubset-Compiler/README.md

 **TEST RESULTS**

 The Assembley files for the required test cases can be found in the "Results" directory.

-The text output for the required test cases can be found in "Output Text Results" directory.
+The Text output for the required test cases can be found in "Output Text Results" directory.